 That was the highlight for Friday.
 Today, I started my evaluation of one of my students.
 I got a good way into the assessment before sending them on their way.
 Then I sat in on an IEP meeting for one of my coworkers.
 After that, most of the morning was shot and I had to return to the office for a Thanksgiving day party for the alternative program in my department building.
 It was more a political thing than something I really felt like doing today.
 On the plus side, I did get a good meal.
 After this, I banged my head against a psychological report and managed to come out of it with something resembling English.
 The Flesch grade level of the report was a bit higher than my usual but it was the actual simplicity of the report that drove it up, I think.

 When I type my reports in Word, I run the spell and grammar check with the readability options turned on.
 This gives me the percentage of passive sentences, as well as the grade level and Flesch-Kincaid reading level.
 If you've never done this, you should try it.
 I remember a presentation at an NJASP conference where a speaker there said you should try to keep your reports grade level at around the 10th grade.
-By way of comparison, some report sample text from the Essentials of WISC-IV Assessment (Essentials of Psychological Assessment), when typed into word and assessed came out at the 18th to 22nd grade level.
-So watch out for the jargon in your reports and think about who is going to read your report: parents.
+By way of comparison, some report sample text from the Essentials of WISC-IV Assessment (Essentials of Psychological Assessment)

 Following this I started the risk assessment write up from Friday and finished my day staring at the computer screen.